LAB-PDS/ff256ct_hw/README.md

 ### <a id='general_information'></a> General information:

- The primary purpose of this project is to reproduce the results depicted in the papers entitled **Hardware architectures for computing the cosine transforms over the finite ﬁeld $\mathbb{F}_{2^8}$**, submitted to the **IET Electronics Letters**.
+ The primary purpose of this project is to reproduce the results depicted in the paper entitled **Hardware architectures for computing the cosine transforms over the finite ﬁeld $\mathbb{F}_{2^8}$**, submitted to the **IET Electronics Letters**.
 If accepted for publication, the link to the manuscript will be placed here.

 ### <a id='content'></a> Content: